gwheaton/ID3-Decision-Tree/README.txt

 Use:
 decisiontree.m provides the main script for running the ID3 algorithm.
 You provide it with options as well as an input text file of data.

+This input file is tab-delimited.
 For example, if you wanted to classify the data points with attributes a1, a2, and a3 the input file would be

 a1  a2  a3  CLASS
 true  false false true